 Installation speed - Layering fabric, heating bitumen, waiting for it to cool, and layering an additional layer takes a long time.
 Now, multiply that process by 5 other layers, and you can see that a BUR will take a lot of labor hours to complete.
 That can be costly, relative to other roofing material options.

-Leak repair - If you see the interior of your BUR roof leaking, finding the location of the leak will be a challenge.
-The process is more time-intensive than with other types of roofs.
-Your roof repair technician will need to dig out a large depth of rocks to find the source of the leak, making for a potentially frustrating, costly repair.
+Leak repair - If you see the interior of your BUR roof leaking, finding the location of the leak can be a challenge since the surface of the roof is covered in rocks or gravel, so the process is more time-intensive than with other types of roofs.
+Your roof repair technician will need to dig out a large depth of rocks to find the source of the leak, making for a potentially frustrating and costly repair.

 Pros of TPO roofing